 Mats are usually put at the sliding door entrance to prevent dirt and mud from being tracked through the door.
-Mats are generally as wide as the door opening, with a 5-inch room on either side.
-Make sure that the door swings open smoothly without getting caught or being impacted by the mat.
+Typically, mats have a 5-inch space on either side and are the same width as the door opening.
+Make sure the door swings smoothly without getting caught or impacted by the mat.
 The door should take at least 1.5 seconds before it begins to close after you step off the mat.

-Make sure that there is enough empty space next to the opening to accommodate the door as it slides open.
-Put away any obstacles, such as boxes, chairs, signs, or other obstructions that could interfere with the automatic door.
-The floor guides should be kept clean and free of any debris that could stop the door from sliding.
-Check that the door has no tripping or slipping hazards and that all door panels have no broken or cut glass.
+Check if there is enough empty space next to the opening to accommodate the door as it slides open.
+Get rid of any obstacles, such as boxes, chairs, signs, or other obstructions that could interfere with the automatic door.
+Keep off any debris from the floor guides that might prevent the door from sliding.
+See if the door has no tripping or slipping hazards and if all door panels have no broken or cut glass.

 Regular maintenance of your sliding doors is not just best practice and a smart idea; it is also something your company is legally obligated to do.
-As with any machine, regular maintenance helps make your automatic sliding door last for a long time.
-By inspecting the mechanism regularly, you can spot hidden problems and fix them before the door malfunctions.
+As with any machine, regular maintenance helps make your automatic sliding door last a long time.
+Furthermore, regularly inspecting the mechanism can spot hidden problems and fix them before the door malfunctions.

-Automatic sliding doors must be inspected for maintenance by a certified service company on a six-monthly basis.
-Typically, quotes and orders for new automatic doors include the first year of maintenance, and recommendations for the upkeep thereafter should be found in the manual provided with the doors.
-Preventive maintenance should be carried out by a suitably qualified professional.
+A certified service company must inspect automatic sliding doors for maintenance on a six-monthly basis.
+Typically, quotes and orders for new automatic doors include the first year of maintenance.
+You should find recommendations for the upkeep after that in the manual provided with the doors.
+Hence, a qualified professional should perform the preventive maintenance.

-Why you should not do the maintenance yourself?
-As much as you want to save on the cost, you may not have the proper equipment or training in place to complete a proper safety check.
+Why should you not do the maintenance yourself?
+As much as you want to save on the cost, you may not have the proper equipment or training to complete a proper safety check.
 And that is where we come in.
-Let MacArthur Locks and Doors carry out the regular maintenance of all your property’s automatic sliding doors.
+Let MacArthur Locks & Doors carry out the regular maintenance of all your property’s automatic sliding doors.
 We are a top choice for door repair in Washington DC.
-With our safety checklist, you can rest assured that your doors are meeting all relevant safety standards.
+With our safety checklist, you can rest assured that your doors meet all relevant safety standards.